 Nancy’s first job out of college was with Accenture, one of the world’s largest management-consulting firms.
 As a consultant, her clients have included everyone from start-ups to multi-billion dollar, publicly-traded entities representing a plethora of industries.

 Nancy married her husband Curtis in 2004.
 When she had her first child, Miles Emory, Nancy decided to become a stay-at-home mom.
 During this time she began working on a few public relations and marketing projects to stay engaged.
 Before her second child, daughter Ellison Anne was born, Nancy started a small consulting business: The Mace Group.

 The Mace Group has provided public relations and marketing to companies of all sizes and from multiple industries over the years.
 Some of her recent political clients have included Senator Tim Scott, Congressman Mick Mulvaney and SC State Senator Tom Davis.

 An accomplished businesswoman, Citadel graduate, proud South Carolinian and most important to her—a wife and mother—Nancy resides in Charleston with her family.

 “The only way to change Washington is to change who we send to Washington,” says Mace, adding “Washington is out of touch, voters are frustrated.
 They’re looking for someone authentic.”

-Mace is also a board member of The Citadel School of Business and past board member of Childspring International.
+Mace is also a board member of The Citadel School of Business and board member of the National Board of Directors for the Medal of Honor Bowl Game; she is a past board member of Childspring International.